Texas, Adios: Production

 Texas, Adios, like many Spaghetti Westerns, was shot in the Spanish province Almería.
 Franco Nero, in his comments on the Anchor Bay DVD, mentions that the Texas, Adios shoot took place not far from where Sergio Leone was filming The Good, The Bad, and the Ugly at the same time.
 Nero and Clint Eastwood spent time between shots socializing.
-There are two actor who appeared in both films, who are Livio Lorenzon, and Luigi Pistilli.
+There are two actors who appeared in both films, who are Livio Lorenzon, and Luigi Pistilli.

 Release

 Texas, Adios was released in August 1966.